-Finally, it is interesting to study the ratio between the observed $M{\rm UV} < -17$ and the total cosmic star formation rates in the different realizations considered in Figure 5.
+Finally, it is interesting to study the ratio between the observed $M{\rm UV}$ < -17 and total cosmic star formation rates in the different realizations considered in Fig. 5.
 Although, this is not an observable, it reflects how the mass cut affects the overall SFR in the synthetic realizations.

-Figure 7 shows the predicted ratio from the simulations and UNIVERSEMACHINE.
-Most of our configurations show a flat trend over the entire redshift range (except for the Ch 25 512 MDW mol, which is, in fact, the simulation with the lowest resolution).
-This result leads to the conclusion that $\approx 2$ out of 5 simulated galaxies are about the luminosity cut of MUV < -17, and this ratio does not evolve from z = 8 to 4.
-Conversely, Behroozi et al. (2020) show a rapid increment in the SFRD(MUV < -17) / Total SFRD, from 0.5 to 0.9 for z = 8 to 4, respectively.
-The latter is consistent with a change of 1 dex in Figure 5 -right panel-, indicating that the vast majority of the stars formed during a time frame of 900 Myr are above the luminosity cut MUV < -17.
-Beyond the percentage inferred from our simulations, observations show an increasing number of bright galaxies at the tail of reionization and indirectly confirm the predicted ratio by Behroozi et al. (2020).
+Fig. 7 shows the predicted ratio from the simulations and UNIVERSEMACHINE.
+Most of our configurations show a flat trend at all the redshift range (except for the Ch 25 512 MDW mol, which is, in fact, the simulation with the lowest resolution).
+This result leads to the conclusion that ~ 2 out of 5 simulated galaxies are about the luminosity cut of $M{\rm UV} < -17$, and this ratio does not evolve from z = 8 to 4.
+Conversely, Behroozi et al. (2020) show a rapid increment in the SFRD($M{\rm UV} < -17$)/ Total SFRD, from 0.5 to 0.9 for z = 8 to 4, respectively.
+The latter is consistent with a change of 1 dex in Fig. 5 -right panel-, indicating the vast majority of the stars formed during a time frame of 900 Myr are above the luminosity cut $M{\rm UV} < -17$.
+Beyond the percentage inferred from our simulations, observations show an increasing number of bright galaxies at the tail of Reionization and indirectly confirm the predicted ratio by Behroozi et al. (2020).